Updated:

 Don't want to paint on walls when moving out - Who doesn't know it?
-We have recently been working with the Berlin-based startup ConBotics working together to develop a control app for the painting robot of the future.
+We have recently been working with the Berlin-based startup ConBotics Working together to develop a control app for the painting robot of the future.
 Read here whether he will be able to paint the walls for you the next time you move, how the project has gone so far and what a Berlin underground car park has to do with it.

 No more annoying brushing around when you move out of your old apartment, who hasn't wished for that before?
 With this motivation, ConBotics has developed a painting robot that can paint walls fully automatically.
 With the help of a high-pressure system, the robot sprays paint over its movable arm.
 At the same time, the room is measured by 2 lidar sensors so that the robot does not miss any angle of the room.
-Start-up prize, Top50 Startups Award, Innovation Award... the list is still long because the idea is extremely well received, especially in the B2B sector!
+Start-up Prize, Top 50 Startups Award, Innovation Award... the list is still long because the idea is extremely well received, especially in the B2B sector!

 When we started the project, it quickly became clear where the big challenge lay: The robot must be as simple as possible so that the high-tech device can be operated even without studying computer science.
-A intuitive UX/UI design Should help you simply via tablet app Connect to the robot, draw in the room and then start the robot.
+A intuitive UX/UI design Should you simply help via tablet app Connect to the robot, draw in the room and then start the robot.
 In this way, the painter should be able to start working directly without complicated presets or measuring the space.

 We have been supporting the project for a few months now and, as with most of our customers, have worked 100% remotely so far.
 However, as a tech nerd I didn't want to miss out on seeing the robot in action, we were invited to Berlin for a demo of the robot.
 Perfect for evaluating the new UX/UI design for the robot interface once again on site.
 As soon as we had arrived in Berlin, we found ourselves in the underground car park of the Innovation Center where the test setup was already in place - my technical heart jumped in air.